top of page

 According to fossil and genetic evidence, the genus Oncorhynchus (Pacific salmon and trout) had diverged by the Miocene (15-20 mya) (Behnke 1991; Devlin 1993).
 By this era, six species of Pacific salmon had diverged in contrast to only one species of Atlantic salmon (Waples et al. 2008).
 Pacific salmon speciation was intensified by dynamic geological activity, such as mega floods, volcanic eruptions, and alpine glacial activity, all vastly altering the habitat available to Pacific salmon within the Columbia River Basin during the Miocene (Montgomery 2000).
 These changes to habitat, affected Pacific salmon populations through population bottlenecks, divergence in isolation, and subsequent range expansion with secondary contact among populations.

 Figure 1.
-Lyle Falls located in the Klickitat River with
+Lyle Falls located in the Klickitat River with platforms constructed for fishing.

 Life Cycle